Four Indian nationals killed in Nepal car accident | Business

 - Nepal

-Four Indian nationals were killed and another person was seriously injured when their car plunged into a ravine in a remote region in Nepal's Bagmati province, media reports said on Wednesday.
+Four Indian nationals were killed and another person was seriously injured when their car plunged into a ravine in a remote region in Nepal's Bagmati province, police said on Wednesday.

-The accident occurred late Tuesday when the car with the five Indian nationals lost control and plunged some 500 metres off the road in the Sindhuli district of Bagmati province, The Himalayan Times newspaper reported.
+The accident occurred late Tuesday when the car with the five Indian nationals lost control and plunged some 500 metres off the road in Sindhuli district's Kamala Mai Municipality, along the Banepa Bardibas Highway, police said.

 Silwal said that one injured passenger, who was taken to the Sindhuli Hospital, died while undergoing treatment.

-According to the report, the critically injured survivor was also rushed to a hospital for further treatment.
+According to the report, the critically injured survivor was also rushed to the Dhulikhel Hospital for further treatment.

 The bodies of the deceased could not be retrieved from the accident site, given the inaccessible geographical area.